 For this IAPD update, Rhode Island is asking for federal approval for a FFY19 project budget and allocation methodology that begins January 1, 2019 as the October 1 - December 31, 2018 quarter was approved September 28, 2018.
-The total budget submission is the same as what was approved on September 28, but the allocation by program has been updated to reflect that latest development hours allocation as included in section 11.1.1.2 below.
+Since the prior submission on December 10-, 2018 budget updates were made and submitted on December 20, 2018 at the request of CMS and FNS.
+Since that time, specific vendor budgets have been updated based on revised estimates and contract scopes of work.
+The allocation by program is consistent with what was approved on December 21 by FNS and December 27 from CMS and reflects the latest development hours allocation as included in section 11.1.1.2 below.